 Ottoman Princedom was one of the mini-states that established following the collapse of Seljuk Sultanate of Rum.
 Ottoman state was ruled by the warlike lords (Ghazi).
 Osman Ghazi (Founder) and his son Orhan Ghazi swiftly invaded the remaining lands of Byzantine Empire.
 Ottoman expansion was inexpugnable.
 Constant extention of Ottoman Empire lasted from 1299 (foundation) to the greatest extent (1699).
 The Ottomans captured the last castle of Byzantine Empire in 1453.

 Mehmed II (The Conqueror) captured the Constantinople and it was the end of 1000 years old civilization.
 Byzantine Empire disappeared in the medieval history.

-- Notice: Maps are picked randomly from the internet.
+- Notice: Byzantine Empire Maps are picked randomly from the internet.
 They are used by many people in their blogs.
 Therefore I do not think the copyright would be a problem.
 They almost became anonymous on the web.
-If you think that one of the maps is unique of a kind and belongs to your website, I will remove it when you declare it.
+If you think that one of the maps belongs to your website, I will remove it when you declare it.

 Related Articles From The Blog